-The Queen Scouts Award and Explorer Belt are the top awards in Scouting and it is Northamptonshire Scout’s goal that every Scout in the senior sections’ should be given the opportunity to achieve these awards.
+The Queen Scouts Award, Explorer Belt and SOWA are the top awards in Scouting and it is Northamptonshire Scout’s goal that every Scout in the senior sections’ should be given the opportunity to achieve these awards.

 To make the awards more accessible to more young people in the Northamptonshire Scout County – we believe that clearer direction should be given on the requirement of the award and what support the County Team can offer.
 We have therefore issued this guidance.

-The county recognises that one clear set of guidelines underpin this ambition and these guidelines have been written in collaboration between the County DofE Manager, Network Commissioner, ACC Explorers, ACC Activities and County Training Manager.
+The County Team recognise that one clear set of guidelines underpin this ambition and these guidelines have been written in collaboration between the County DofE Manager, Network Commissioner, ACC Explorers, ACC Activities and County Training Manager.

 Whilst there is no requirement to register for the Platinum and Diamond Chief Scout Awards there is a requirement to register for Bronze and Silver DofE.
-It is expected that Platinum and Diamond Awards are managed locally by District DofE coordinators, Explorer Scout Leaders and Network Commissioners.
+It is expected that these Awards are managed locally by District DofE coordinators, Explorer Scout Leaders and Network Commissioners.
 Guidance on how to register and the support available for Bronze and Silver DofE can be found by clicking here.

-Once registered each young person is expected to set out how they will achieve their award in conjunction with their mentor, the activities will then be approved by the Panel, this is a supportive mechanism to ensure the participant has a sound and robust plan which could withstand scrutiny at a later date upon completion of the award.
+Once registered each young person is expected to set out how they will achieve their award in conjunction with their mentor, the activities will then be approved by the Panel, this is a support mechanism to ensure the participant has a sound and robust plan which could withstand scrutiny at a later date, such as when they have completed their award.